KilianKegel/GNU-ld-for-MicrosoftCOFF-to-LinuxELF/README.md

 ### Build Target
 Build target is .ELF x86_64 only.

+To rebuild all the binaries, disassemblies and .OBJ file infos just invoke `m.bat` in each folder.

 # .BSS bug
 The .BSS bug is, that non-initialized global variables were accessed through a wrong address, when linked with **ld** to an .ELF image.